-Goodding’s verbena is a perennial ground cover found primarily in Arizona but grows across much of the southwest.
+Goodding’s verbena is a perennial ground cover found primarily in Arizona, but it grows across much of the southwest.
 It has charming lavender flowers and is tougher than it looks.
 Here’s how to grow and care for this native desert wildflower.

 Goodding’s verbena (Verbena gooddingii) is a dainty-looking wildflower that wouldn’t look out of place in a cottage garden.
 But in fact, it’s a tough perennial that’s native to parts of the Sonoran and Mojave Deserts.

-Plants have fuzzy green-gray leaves and fragrant flowers that are a particularly lovely shade of lavender.
+Plants have fuzzy, scalloped, green-gray leaves and fragrant flowers that are a particularly lovely shade of lavender.

-Goodding’s verbena may look delicate, but this is a resilient plant that easily handles the desert’s temperature extremes.
+Goodding’s verbena may look delicate, but it’s a surprisingly resilient plant that easily handles the desert’s temperature extremes.
 In its native habitat, it grows in full sun and survives on as little as 4 to 13 inches of annual rainfall.

 Plants require minimal maintenance.
 And while they sometimes reseed, they are never so prolific as to become a nuisance.